 Singapore Musical Box Museum

-Yep, there’s a museum devoted wholly to musical boxes!
+Yep, there’s a museum in Singapore devoted wholly to musical boxes!
 Why?
 Well, musical boxes – instruments that make sound when pins on a revolving cylinder pluck at a steel comb – were popular in Europe in the 19th century; a precursor of the jukebox, if you like!
 And Singapore played a prominent role in bringing the instruments to Southeast Asia.
 The ticket price of $12 includes a compulsory 40-minute tour showcasing a variety of musical boxes: big, small, each with its own story.
 When you’re done, you can also pop next door to Thien Hock Keng (Tianfu Temple), built in 1839.

 Where: 168 Telok Ayer Street